 Developing, implementing and reviewing a National Action Plan takes place over a two-year cycle.
-This means we will be implementing our last plan while a new plan is developed during the last six months of the cycle.
+This means we will be implementing our last plan while a new plan is developed during the last six months of each cycle.

-A second end-of-term report focusses on the final results achieved in the second year of implementing the plan.
+The IRM’s End-of-term Report focuses on the final results achieved in the second year of implementing the plan.